 Fattah joins ASDA'A Burson-Marsteller's executive committee, which also includes Sameh Hamtini, who has been with the firm since 2001 and oversees its regional operations, and Margaret Flanagan, its chief strategy officer.

-Clients of ASDA'A BM have included American Express, Ford Middle East and Emaar Properties, the property developer behind the Burj Khalifa, the world's tallent building.
+Clients of ASDA'A BM include Visa (it previously worked for American Express), Canon, GE, Ford Middle East and Emaar Properties, the property developer behind the Burj Khalifa, the world's tallent building.

 The Middle East was cited as the strongest-performing region for Burson in 2016 by its global CEO, speaking to PRWeek for our Global Agency Business Report.